frconor-ebook/meditations/_posts/2025-04-06-maturity-and-participation-in-the-divine-nature.md

 When the matter requires it, they know how to ask for suitable advice so that they can then decide for themselves and take responsibility for their actions.

-Many weaknesses are related to immaturity and are signs of it: laxity, inability to accept a reverse without seeking the sympathy of others, fear of exertion, frequent complaints against setbacks and disappointments that are part and parcel of every human life, a search for ease and comfort above all else, and lack of effort in study and work.
+Many weaknesses are related to immaturity and are signs of it: laxity, inability to accept a reverse without seeking the sympathy of others, fear of exertion, frequent complaints against the setbacks and disappointments that are part and parcel of every human life, a search for ease and comfort above all else, and lack of effort in study and work.

 Maturity makes us realistic and objective.
 One spiritual writer says, "The dreamer is seldom one who is prepared to struggle: it is easier and more amusing for that person to seek refuge and comfort in an imaginary world of their creation, in which by wishful thinking they\'re always the leader who grasps reality and understands and controls it or makes it serve their ends.
-Thus, the dreamer can become a spineless, weak-willed creature" (Federico Suárez, *About Being a Priest*)---the very opposite of a person who could be a disciple of Christ.
+Thus, the dreamer can become a spineless, weak-willed creature" (Federico Suarez, *About Being a Priest*)---the very opposite of a person who could be a disciple of Christ.

 Maturity requires the tenacity to continue a work once begun, to its very end, without giving up the struggle in the face of this or that obstacle that stands in our way.